-The recommended multiline terminals for System 25 are the 7300H Series hybrid sets that are also used with the MERLIN Communications System.
+The recommended multiline terminals for System 25 is the ATL cordless telephone and the 7300H Series hybrid sets that are also used with the MERLIN Communications System.
 Multibutton Electronic Telephone (MET) sets already available to the customer can be reused in a System 25 installation but are not orderable.

 Multiline voice terminals have programmable buttons that can be assigned for handling calls and for controlling features.
 Many of these buttons are supported by red I-Use and green status indicators (LEDs) that provide users with information about calls and features.
-Fixed (non-programmable) feature buttons allow users to control standard features such as Hold, Conference, and Transfer.
+Fixed (non-programmable) feature buttons allow users to control standard features such as Hold, Conference (except ATL cordless), and Transfer.